forderud/RunInSandbox/ComElevation.md

 ### Instructions to test
 * From the Windows registry, set the `RunAs` registry value to `nt authority\localservice` or some other admin account.
 * Verify that the account have sufficient filesystem permissions to run the COM server.
-* To test, run `RunInSandbox.exe TestControl.TestControl` from a limited account.
-This will trigger creation of a TestControl.exe under the specified account with a COM communication channel between the processes.
+* To test, run `RunInSandbox.exe TestControl.TestControl` from a non-elevated command prompt.
+This will trigger creation of a TestControl.exe under the specified account.